-Dr. Jacqueline Jackson

-Interim Department Chair mahmoud.a.manzoul@jsums.edu (601) 979-2105 Engineering, Room 236
+Dr. Mahmoud A. Manzoul Department Chair mahmoud.a.manzoul@jsums.edu (601) 979-2105 Engineering, Room 236

-A. Eldek, K. Ali, K. Abed, S. Aliabadi, S. Tu, M. Mazoul, N. Meghanathan, L. Moore, T. Pei, A. Humos, S. Hong, J. Jackson, A. Tanner, L. Gong, F. Dancer, V. Melapu, G. Offiah, Q. Pang.
+Faculty of Department: A. Eldek, K. Ali, K. Abed, S. Aliabadi, S. Tu, N. Meghanathan, L. Moore, T. Pei, A. Humos, S. Hong, J. Jackson, A. Tanner, L. Gong, F. Dancer, V. Melapu, G. Offiah, Q. Pang.

 The mission of the Electrical and Computer Engineering and Computer Science department is to build and sustain a high quality and broad-based teaching and research programs in Electrical Engineering, Computer Engineering, Biomedical Engineering and Computer Science, to prepare graduates for successful professional careers, and to provide service to the community.
-The Department offers four undergraduate degrees: Bachelor of Science in Electrical Engineering, Bachelor of Science in Computer Engineering, Bachelor of Science in Computer Science.
+The Department offers four undergraduate degrees: Bachelor of Science in Electrical Engineering, Bachelor of Science in Computer Engineering, Bachelor of Science in Biomedical Engineering, and Bachelor of Science in Computer Science.